galaxyproject/training-material/topics/metagenomics/tutorials/general-tutorial/tutorial.md

 ## Sequence Alignment

-Aligning our sequences to a reference helps improve OTU assignment [[Schloss et. al.](https://www.ncbi.nlm.nih.gov/pubmed/23018771)], so we will now align our sequences to the Silva reference database.
+Aligning our sequences to a reference helps improve OTU assignment [[Schloss et. al.](https://www.ncbi.nlm.nih.gov/pubmed/23018771)], so we will now align our sequences to an alignment of the V4 variable region of the 16S rRNA.
+This alignment has been created as described in [[mothur's MiSeq SOP](https://mothur.org/wiki/MiSeq_SOP)] from the Silva reference database.

 > ### {% icon hands_on %} Hands-on: Align sequences
 >